 The team had 180 kg of explosives, a cracking amount to destroy enemy equipment.
 After loading up, the Chinooks flew them directly to the site where they jumped out and ran to the road where their target lay.

 To keep the noise to a minimum the helicopter pilots disengaged the rotors.
 This would reduce the sound enough so they could keep the engines running if they came under attack and had to piss off out of there quick time.

 The Coalition bombardment of Baghdad had started by the time they arrived.
-Explosions and rumbles filled the night air as military establishments of the Sadaam regime were reduced to rubble.
+The explosions and rumbles of the barrage filled the night air.
+Sadaam’s military establishments, one by one, were reduced to rubble by the bombers.

 The SBS team started to dig down after they had located the communications cables.
-They nicked some of it so that it could be examined back at home.
-Under the cover of darkness, the men planted explosives all around the exposed area.
+They nicked some of it so that experts could examine it back at home.
+Under the cover of darkness, the men planted explosives all around the area exposed by digging.

 After planting it they cleared the area, they didn’t want to go up with it and detonated the charges, the explosives blowing up and destroying a 36-metre section of the cables.
-It was back to two tin cans and a piece of string for the enemy in the area for a while.
+It was back to two tin cans and a piece of string for the enemy in the area for a while after this mission.

 They fucked off in the Chinooks enjoying the fireworks display going on down the road.
-The whole mission from start to finish was completed inside 90 mins.
+The men completed the whole mission from start to finish inside 90 mins.
 That’s a hoofin’ achievement.
 It was a total success, destroying the comms cables and getting out of there without a single casualty.
 The SBS had come a long way since their creation.

 The Americans sent their congratulations, which was a nice change of heart.
 I believe that General Normal Schwarzkopf wasn’t too keen on using the UK Special Forces at first.
-He was chuffed to bits after this mission though, along with General Colin Powell who sent congratulations to London.
+Stormin’ Norman was chuffed to bits after this mission, along with General Colin Powell who sent congratulations to London.